jdtsmith/indent-bars/README.md

 ## Tree-sitter

-`indent-bars` can optionally use tree-sitter when configured in supported files to improve the calculation of bar depth.
+`indent-bars` can optionally use tree-sitter in supported files to improve the calculation of bar depth.
 For example, many modes wrap function calls and definitions to align parameters with the opening `(`.
 With the help of tree-sitter, `indent-bars` can avoid adding unwanted additional bars in these.
-It can also be used to identify strings, and to tweak the behavior of blank line display.
-See options above.
+It can also be used to avoid extra depth in strings, and to tweak the behavior of blank line display.

 I.e. turn this: